 I just found out I have endometriosis, which my mother also has.
-She says endometriosis raises our risk of ovarian cancer, so I should have children early and then get a total hysterectomy.
+She says endometriosis raises our risk of ovarian cancer, so I should have children early and then get a hysterectomy.
 What's the real story?

-Answer From Sandhya Pruthi, M.D.
+Answer From Tatnai Burnett, M.D.

-Ovarian cancer occurs at higher than expected rates in women with endometriosis, but the overall lifetime risk is low to begin with.
+It sounds like your mother jumped to the wrong conclusion.
+Although ovarian cancer occurs at higher rates in women with endometriosis, the overall lifetime risk is low to begin with.
 Some studies suggest that endometriosis increases that risk, but it's still relatively low.